centurion-project/module-highlight/README.en.markdown

 ### Custom crawlers

-The first one you'll probably need to override is the crawler in use for your various highlights containers.
+The first thing you'll probably need to override is the crawler in use for your various highlights containers.
 This is hard to make generic because, we could hardly assume what your specific content type will look like.

+_TODO: a wiki page about the crawler component alone_

 #### letting your highlight interface know what crawler to use

 There are different ways to tell the admin highlight controller which crawler to use.
 If it fails finding any, it will use the default one.

+First of all, you can declare any crawler you like in the configuration in the namespace `highlight.crawlers.*`.
+The crawler Factory (`Highlight_Model_Crawler_Factory::get`) takes a string as first argument.
+From this string 'crawlername' it reads the config array `highlight.crawlers.crawlername`.
+It then instanciate an object of the class defined in `highlight.crawlers.crawlername.className`, giving the whole config array as parameter to the constructor.

+###### url parameter:

-*url parameter:* add a `crawler` parameter to the url and it will use the crawler by that name from the configuration files.
+add a `crawler` parameter to the url and it will use the crawler by that name from the configuration files.
 You should look how to override the construction of the highlight url in the Highlight_Traits_Controller_CRUD

+######in the configuration:

-*in the configuration:* for a named highlight.
+for a named highlight.
 Instead of adding your name highlight to an array with

 ```ini